peeldao/proposals/proposals/2023-05-24_peri_payout_renewal.md

 ## Upcoming responsibilities

 For the next 12 cycles, Peri's responsibilities will include:
+- Finalize deprecation of custom subgraph utils (in progress)
 - Design/dev support for new project page.
 Primary goal will be the stats page, especially including a new database cacheing architecture to make over-time graphs (like the current volume graph) much more performant.
 - Continued Subgraph maintenance and development as needed
 - Continued responsibility over the database projects architecture, and any future improvements